hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 When looking at tourism historically, Japan was early in commoner's being able to travel, especially when compared to European countries, where it was largely limited to nobility (REF).
 As historians have researched exactly how and why these changes came about, they have uncovered various economic and religious factors, which I believe can be organized into two overall categories;  motivation and ability.
 ### Motivation
 Travel in the Edo period was mostly done by foot and on average one could cover **40 kilometers in a day**.
 Depending on the destination, the trip could take weeks or even months to complete, costing both time, effort and money.
-Thus it has been argued that there had to have been ample motivation to set out on such a journey (REF).
+%%Thus it has been argued that there had to have been ample motivation to set out on such a journey (REF).
+%%
 As motivation for undertaking such a journey, research has revealed primary two main factors; the popular image of pilgrimage held by society and its direct promotion by those affiliated with shrines and temples.
 #### Popular image of pilgrimage
 the image of pilgrimage gained from popular media.